kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

   also augment this mindset (something something amplifying bias and choosing a "Mini-me" version of yourself, yes, you..senior researcher), and the whole thing ends up feeling like a giant circle jerk.
 The image I always think about is a giant rooster puffing its chest over and over.
+  - I was once rejected from an internship opportunity in which the interviewer spent the *entire* time talking about how great he was, and all the things he had made during his time at the company.
+He was literally bragging for the entire time about how great he was.
+In the last 5 minutes, he asked me if
+  I had any questions for him, and I just sat there and said "nope" and hung up before he did.
+The entire time I sat there thinking "wow, what a blowhard.
+I guess this is the lot they hire." and about how much homework I had to do, or sleep I could have been catching up on instead.
+  I guess I wasn't "technical enough" and completely "not a culture fit" (I'm saying this tongue-in-cheek, of course).
-  I think very highly of the people I'm currently doing work with, so I'm not really impressed by people strutting around because they got a free hoodie, a fat salary, and associate themselves in research with a company email domain; I'm impressed by a legitimate desire to mentor early-career researchers, to share knowledge, guidance and academic rigour;
+  - I think very highly of the people I'm currently doing work with, so I'm not really impressed by people strutting around because they got a free hoodie, a fat salary, and associate themselves in research with a company email domain; I'm impressed by a legitimate desire to mentor early-career researchers, to share knowledge, guidance and academic rigour;
   people who are open about and enjoy conversing with and working with others who ask interesting questions.
 And the truth is, those kinds of things